nolauren/humanities-data-r/README.md

 This repository contains notes, code, and data for our Humanities Data in R workshop, held virtually on 29 July from 9h-12h Central.
 A Zoom invitation for the live workshop will be sent out as a seperate email.
+Slides are available [here](https://docs.google.com/presentation/d/1gUyxWQW5bQJrqJJdJwT7VrhhaHynur7ljcDh8DfB5fg/edit?usp=sharing)
 Feel free to use/share/adopt these notes for other courses.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a> This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.